hschaefer123/cap-plantuml/README.md

 There are simliar projects and you can find an intro here https://dev.to/simonbrown/diagrams-as-code-20eo

+Also read this [Blog](https://docs-as-co.de/news/plantuml-markdown-code-gitlab-github-integration/) for more use cases like VSC markdown support, integration into GitHub or GitLab.

 ## Prerequisites

 For local testing, the destinations need to be locally available!